 To learn more about the Montessori preschool approach, read our guide to Montessori preschools and comparison of Montessori to other preschools: Montessori vs. Waldorf, Montessori vs. Reggio Emilia, Montessori vs. play-based, and Montessori vs. academic preschools.

 To learn about preschools in general, read our guide to preschool, kindergarten, and daycare.
 If you’re interested in Montessori primary and secondary schools, check out our guides to Montessori elementary schools, middle schools, and high schools.
+You can also check out our comparison of Montessori to other schools (at all levels): Montessori vs. Waldorf and Montessori vs. Reggio Emilia.

 When it comes to choosing a Montessori school, you’ll want to look at its classroom policies.
 You’ll also want to consider its culture, philosophy, teaching approach, and curriculum, among other things.